sowirepo/php-api-sdk/README.md

     // when the internal HTTP request to the API has failed for some reason } catch (InvalidTryIdException $e) {
     // when an invalid SOWISO try id is caught
+} catch (DataVerificationFailedException $e) {
-} catch (SowisoApiException $e) {
+    // when verifying data failed in the "DataVerificationHook" } catch (SowisoApiException $e) {
     // when any other SDK-related error occurs
 } catch (\Exception $e) {